-At the same time, I knew there were good, reliable, and practical assessments based on my research years.
+From my time as a personality researcher, I know there are solid, reliable, and practical assessments out there.
 So what happened?
 Why is there a giant gap between personality assessments in modern science and the popular ones used outside of research?

 So, I started building TraitLab.

 My goal is to make it easy to boost your self-awareness using modern personality science.
-Try it out, and let me know what you think. :)
+Just make a free account and let me know what you think.